 Foundation / Corporation

 Grants starting at $2,000 to Nebraska nonprofit organizations, educational institutions, and government agencies for humanities projects featuring a media or digital component.
-Applicants are strongly encouraged to contact program staff prior to applying.
 Eligible media include film, radio, television, websites, and other digital media.

 Programs should be open to the public and free of charge or for a nominal fee.
 All projects must directly impact State residents and involve a humanities scholar.
 Applications must demonstrate that the humanities are central to the project.